cmrivers/ncov/README.md

 Crowdsourced.
 (2020) 2019-nCoV linelist [Accessed: insert date].
 Retrieved from: http://github.com/cmrivers/ncov

+This resource is made possible thanks to volunteers.
+The list of contributors is available at https://bit.ly/3aF6DkG.

 # FAQ

 Q: Why am is this the suggested link instead of the google drive where the data is kept?